symphonists/symql/README.markdown

 * `RETURN_RAW_COLUMNS` returns the raw column values from the database for each field
 * `RETURN_ENTRY_OBJECTS` returns an array of Entry objects, useful for further processing

 When using the default `RETURN_XML` type, the root element is named `symql` by default.
-To change this, pass the root element name when constructing the query:
+To change this, pass the element name when constructing the query:

 	$query = new SymQLQuery('element-name-here');